 If you decide to go for animations, do it with meaning.
 Start by clearly defining why you need to use one, how it can help your users and if it’s in no way will annoy.
 They also help shape user experience by making it smoother.
 A good way to incorporate animations into your UI is by using them to tell a story.

-But no matter what web design trends are closer to you, it’s important to make them your own.
-Trends come and go, but the impression you build stays.
-And in the sea of choices, best is to find the one that reflects your brand’s identity.
-There’s one design trend that will probably go out of style – it’s user first.
+But no matter what UI design trends are closer to you, it’s important to make them your own.
+Design trends come and go, but the impression you build stays.
+And in the sea of choices, the best is to find the one that reflects your brand’s identity.
+There’s one UI design trend that will probably go out of style – it’s the user first.
 Every aesthetic choice you make should be for the sake of your users, of helping, guiding them, making their experience better and easier.
 Focus on making your design simpler and more refined in terms of usability, and you will always be on point.